awsdocs/aws-security-hub-user-guide/doc_source/securityhub-pci-controls.md

 **AWS Config rule: ** [https://docs.aws.amazon.com/config/latest/developerguide/rds-snapshots-public-prohibited.html](https://docs.aws.amazon.com/config/latest/developerguide/rds-snapshots-public-prohibited.html)

-This AWS control checks whether Amazon RDS DB snapshots prohibit access by other accounts\.
+This control checks whether Amazon RDS DB snapshots prohibit access by other accounts\.
 You should also ensure that access to the snapshot and permission to change Amazon RDS configuration is restricted to authorized principals only\.

 To learn more about sharing DB snapshots in Amazon RDS, see the [https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/USER_ShareSnapshot.html](https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/USER_ShareSnapshot.html)\.

 Note that if the configuration is changed to allow public access, the AWS Config rule may not be able to detect the change for up to 12 hours\.
 Until the AWS Config rule detects the change, the check passes even though the configuration violates the rule\.

-### Related PCI DSS Requirements<a name="pcidss-rds-1-requirements"></a>
+### Related PCI DSS requirements<a name="pcidss-rds-1-requirements"></a>

-This AWS control is related to the following PCI DSS requirements:
+This control is related to the following PCI DSS requirements:

 **PCI DSS 1\.2\.1: Restrict inbound and outbound traffic to that which is necessary for the cardholder data environment, and specifically deny all other traffic\.**
 RDS snapshots are used to back up the data on your RDS instances at a specific point in time and can be used to restore previous states of RDS instances\.